2008

 We will begin diving at the first slack tide on Monday morning, for those who are ready.
 Two dives are planned per day, but, for extra cost, we can make arrangements for additional dives for those hardcore divers.

 Most dive sites can accommodate divers of all experience levels.
 While drift diving usually means advanced diving, divers with some experience who wish to learn how to drift dive will find us most accommodating.
 Bring your preferred proof of certification and be willing to admit to your experience level.
 Diving will be the 'buddy' method - divers will be expected (requested) to dive in pairs (buddy teams) and assume responsibility for their own actions and choices.
 I advocate it is every diver's own responsibility to dive in a safe manner and within their training, experience and comfort level.
 Dives will not be guided unless a particular diver or divers requests a Divemaster to accompany him/them (then you may be stuck with me).
+While many on this trip will be diving in dry suits, a good cold-water wet suit, complete with hood, mitts, etc., will provide good protection.
+Familiarization/experience diving in cold water should be thought of as a prerequisite to a trip such as this.
+Of course, expect to sign the typical release forms prior to beginning your diving.

 Costs: